BlvckKryptonite/currency_converter_cli/README.md

 - Small delay when Heroku app spins up from sleep
 - Mobile terminal emulation may distort layout slightly
 - API may lag during high usage or refresh intervals (CDN-based)
+- ⚠️ **Heads-up:** This CLI application is optimized for desktop terminal use and performs best in environments with standard terminal dimensions (80x24).
+While it can technically be run on mobile browsers, some users may experience input delays, slower animations, or minor formatting issues due to limitations in mobile terminal emulation.

 ---